JankariTech/blog/src/assets/Locust/locust-03.md

 We have two tasks and a `setup` and a `teardown`, one in the `User` class and one in the `UserBehavior` class

-Now lets see what happens.
+Now let's see what happens.

 1. Starting locust from the CLI: